 Pink Power!
 Review of Pink as star gets party started for two nights in Sunderland

+Pink Power!
+Review of Pink as she brings Summer Carnival tour to Sunderland's Stadium of Light

-It’s been 13 years since the star last performed at the Stadium of Light and she returned to the home of the Black Cats with a bang for her Summer Carnival 2023 tour.
+It’s been 13 years since the star last performed to a packed house at the Stadium of Light and she returned to the home of the Black Cats with a bang for her Summer Carnival 2023 tour.

 The 43-year-old hitmaker made a dazzling descent to the stage from between a huge pair of lips, flanked by giant silver palm trees, clad in a bejewelled bodysuit whilst bouncing and flipping through the air on ropes.
 Now, THAT’S how you do an entrance.